E7FinTech/Module-7-Challenge/README.md

 * Include appropriate commit messages for your files.
 (3 points)

-# Comments (10 points)
+## Comments (10 points)
 To receive all points, your code must:

 * Be well commented with concise, relevant notes that other developers can understand.
 (10 points)

-# Submission
+## Submission
-To submit your Challenge assignment, click Submit, and then provide the URL of your GitHub repository for grading.
+To submit your Challenge assignment, click `Submit`, and then provide the URL of your GitHub repository for grading.

 NOTE
 You are allowed to miss up to two Challenge assignments and still earn your certificate.
 If you complete all Challenge assignments, your lowest two grades will be dropped.
 If you wish to skip this assignment, click Next, and move on to the next module.